eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/_index.md

 [Vehicle Apps](#vehicle-apps) are expected to run on a [Linux](https://www.linux.org/)-based operating system.
 An OCI-compliant container runtime is required to host the Vehicle App containers and the dapr middleware mandates a Kubernetes control plane.
 For publish/subscribe messaging a MQTT broker must be available (e.g., [Eclipse Mosquitto](https://mosquitto.org/)).

-## Vehicle App characteristics
+## Vehicle App Characteristics

 The following aspects are important characteristics for [Vehicle Apps](#vehicle-apps):

-### Code base
+- **Code base**:

-Every [Vehicle App](#vehicle-apps) is stored in its own repository.
+  Every Vehicle App is stored in its own repository.
 Tracked by version control, it can be deployed to multiple environments.

-### Polyglot
+- **Polyglot**:

-[Vehicle Apps](#vehicle-apps) can be written in any programming language.
+  Vehicle Apps can be written in any programming language.
 System-level programming languages like Rust and C/C++ are particularly relevant for limited hardware resources found in vehicles, but higher-level languages like Python and JavaScript are also considered for special use cases.

-### OCI-compliant containers
+- **OCI-compliant containers**:

-[Vehicle Apps](#vehicle-apps) are deployed as OCI-compliant containers.
+  Vehicle Apps are deployed as OCI-compliant containers.
 The size of these containers should be minimal to fit on constrained devices.

-### Isolation
+- **Isolation**:

-Each [Vehicle App](#vehicle-apps) should execute in its own process and should be self-contained with its interfaces and functionality exposed on its own port.
+  Each Vehicle App should execute in its own process and should be self-contained with its interfaces and functionality exposed on its own port.

-### Configurations
+- **Configurations**:

-Configuration information is separated from the code base of the [Vehicle App](#vehicle-apps), so that the same deployment can propagate across environments with their respective configuration applied.
+  Configuration information is separated from the code base of the Vehicle App, so that the same deployment can propagate across environments with their respective configuration applied.

-### Disposability
+- **Disposability**:
   Favor fast startup and support graceful shutdowns to leave the system in a correct state.

-### Observability
+- **Observability**:

-[Vehicle Apps](#vehicle-apps) provide traces, metrics and logs of every part of the application using _Open Telemetry_.
+  Vehicle Apps provide traces, metrics and logs of every part of the application using _Open Telemetry_.

-### Over-the-air updatability
+- **Over-the-air updatability**:

-[Vehicle Apps](#vehicle-apps) are released to cloud backends like the [Bosch Mobility Cloud](https://www.bosch-mobility-solutions.com/en/solutions/software-and-services/mobility-cloud/) and can be updated in vehicles frequently over the air.
+  Vehicle Apps are released to cloud backends like the [Bosch Mobility Cloud](https://www.bosch-mobility-solutions.com/en/solutions/software-and-services/mobility-cloud/) and can be updated in vehicles frequently over the air.

 ## Development Process